 Tap water contaminants range by region and there are many ways to test your own water source and filter appropriately when necessary.
 You can test your own water or CLICK HERE and enter your zip code and select your provider.
-Below the results is a table to compare a few filter options.
+Below the result is a table to compare a few filter options.
 I recommend filtering your tap water with Binchotan Charcoal sticks.
 Not only will they purify the water but these sticks also add minerals back to the water.
 Of course, you might need more filters than this depending on the test results of your local tap.
 If you choose Brita, they have a recycling program with Terracycle and will reward you with discounts for keeping them out of landfills!

 It is essential to filter and purify all water- bottled or tap;

-there are many chemicals and run off contaminants in majority of the water sources of the World.
+there are many chemicals and run-off contaminants in the majority of water sources of the World.

 Up to 60% of the human body is made up of water.
 These same filter chemicals used to purify our water are also stripping the essential minerals and nutrients from our bodies.
 The Charcoal sticks add minerals back, if you can find a natural spring to collect water- that is ideal.
-I personally have drink a can of sparkling mineral water daily.
+I personally have to drink a can of sparkling mineral water daily.
 Studies are still inconclusive in regards to mineral water being better for you- and I assume it would have to do with the available public water source.
 Generally, the top mineral(s) most present in mineral water is:

 magnesium, calcium, iron, potassium, zinc, bicarbonate, and sodium.